 A growing number of U.S. students, scholars, and researchers select Greece as an educational destination.
 This is not surprising if one considers that for practically every subject there is a root in ancient Greece—be it medicine, science, mathematics, politics, theatre, music, history, sociology, archaeology, classics, literature, and more.

-According to the Open Doors 2019 survey (1), published by the Institute of International Education (IIE) and funded by the U.S. Department of State, the number of U.S. students in Greece increased 20% during the 2017–18 academic year.
-Greece moved up three places and is now ranked 14th globally for study-abroad destinations for U.S. students, with 5,223 U.S. students studying in Greece for the 2017–18 academic year.
+According to the Open Doors 2020 survey (1), published by the Institute of International Education (IIE) and funded by the U.S. Department of State, the number of U.S. students in Greece increased by 11.7% from 2018 to 2019.
+Greece moved up two places and is now ranked 12th globally among study-abroad destinations for U.S. students with 5,834 U.S. students studying in Greece during the 2018–2019 academic year.